Start With a Moderate Goal

-For more tips on images and videos, see our related blog posts:
+For more tips on images and videos, see the following pages:

 Use our simple tools to post inspiring messages, photos, and videos that will draw interest and donations.
 On your YouCaring fundraiser page, buttons in the “Spread the word!” sidebar help you shine on Facebook, Twitter, Google+ and email.
 The “Grab our widget” button shows you code and instructions for using it on your own website.

 In each message, feature the link to your fundraiser page and a request to let others know about your cause.
 Include a hashtag to make your fundraiser easier to find.
 Make your messages brief so others can share them easily.
 If you have a blog, use it to promote the link to your fundraiser page.

-For more fundraising social tips, check out our related blog post:
+For more fundraising social tips, check out these pages:

 Don’t hesitate to reach out to the media as well via email, social networks, and letters.
 Give journalists a good hook and make sure you share your contact details so they find you directly.
 There are many low-cost press release sources, where you can share your story and fundraiser URL; this gives you an excellent chance of being picked up by local and national press.

 Update Your Fundraiser Regularly

 The frequency with which update your YouCaring page directly ties to your fundraising success.